songchenwen/plexdlnaplayer/README.md

 If you need data persistence with docker, you need to map `/config` to some location in your host.
 Data persistence will only be needed if you use the following features.

-- Use PlexAmp as controller instead of Plex.
+- Use Plexamp as controller instead of Plex.
 - Edit device alias in the web page, instead of using environment variables.

 #### Web Configuration